WAVE-hamburg/wave-hamburg.github.io/index.md

     title: "Outreach"
     excerpt: "Concerts, soccer games and visitors shake the research campus, which we show in realtime live on Twitch.
 Have a look at our results, analysis and pictures from the Taylor Swift Concert in the Volksparkstadion in Hamburg 2024."
     url: /science/
     btn_label: "Read More"
     btn_class: "btn--primary"
-  - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
-    alt: "placeholder image 2"
-    title: "The WAVE Team"
-    excerpt: 'Results, analysis and pictures from the Taylor Swift Concert in the Volksparkstadion in Hamburg 2024.'
-    url: "#test-link"
-    btn_label: "Read More"
-    btn_class: "btn--primary"
   - image_path: /assets/images/Team/group_photo.png